-2.02.140 Advisory opinions.
+2.01.140 Advisory opinions.

 A. A city official may request a written opinion from the city attorney regarding the application of the Code of Ethics to action or conduct by that official.
 Requests must be submitted to the city clerk in writing and should contain a clear statement of the city official's questions and the underlying facts.
-The request must clearly state it is a request for an advisory opinion under this section of the Code of Ethics.
+The request must clearly state it is a request for an advisory opinion under this section.